ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ## Prerequisites

-If you have not yet installed Go-IPFS, follow the [install instructions](../install/command-line.md).
+If you have not yet installed Kubo, follow the [install instructions](../install/command-line.md).

 ## Initialize the repository